viatsk/raytracing/README.md

 - [rt5] introduces the concept of the "world" with objects in the world, checks hit intersections and returns the nearest one. [rt5dbg] diverges in terms of camera setup.
 - [rt6] factors out the camera and applies vertial-field-of-view transforms
 - [rt7] tries to introduce diffuse lighting and shadow interactions between the spheres, currently breaking camera.
+- [rt8] renders metal spheres
+- [rt9] adds dielectric spheres. when the metal fuzz factor is 0, they act like spherical mirrors
+- [rt10] renders all three materials in one scene

 The spheres will be improving.